-The IESBA is keen further on understanding whether and, if so, how the level of fees charged by audit firms affect compliance with the fundamental principles and auditor independence.
+The IESBA is keen on further understanding whether and, if so, how the level of fees charged by audit firms affect the fundamental compliance with principles and auditor independence.
 The IESBA seeks to understand these matters in order to determine whether and how the IESBA Code should be further enhanced to address issues relating to the level of fees charged by audit firms.
 In this regard, the IESBA established a Fees Working Group in 2016 to undertake this work and make recommendations by 2018.
 The Working Group commenced its work with commissioning a summary of research on the topic of fees.